 I am sure there may be questions that will arise throughout the school year and I strongly believe in parent communication.
-There is a parent communication book in front of my classroom that you may leave any comments or concerns in.
-You may also speak to me first thing in the morning or after school, or email the office and they will forward your letter to me and I will respond as quickly as I can.
+You may speak to me first thing in the morning or after school, or email the office and they will forward your letter to me and I will respond as quickly as I can.
 I will be happy to speak with you, as communication is key to your child's success.

 I have high expectations for all students, with an "above and beyond" attitude.
 I know you will be surprised by the growth you will notice in your child throughout the school year.
 To create an exceptional student, it takes the home and the school.
 Please be a part of your child's education as much as you can.
 Ask questions about their day and what they learned in class (if they say nothing, they are lying!) :) Be a part of their homework assignments.
 Being involved is the best you can do!
 Thank you for all of your support and I am so proud of your children!!
 I love their hugs, smiles and brilliant attitude towards their school work.

 Harry W, Ruby, Ted, Luke, Alice, Harry H, Emilia, Arun, Emily, Jake, Jonty

 Emily (-6), Summer (-5), Katie (+3), Alice (+8), Emilia (-2), Jonty (+9), Arun (-3), Poppy (+6), Alfie P (+4), Harry H (-6)